hetal69/Vehicles-Price-Prediction/README.md

    **Line Charts:** A noticeable upward trend in selling prices over the years could be attributed to inflation or shifts in consumer preferences toward higher-priced models.

    ![photo_2024-09-13_18-27-09](https://github.com/user-attachments/assets/07593649-a3ac-4df9-a1d9-eb8cf9c01391)

+**Results:**

+    - The KNN classifier accurately predicted price categories, confirmed by a high classification report score and a well-formed confusion matrix.
+    - The Linear Regression model achieved a RMSE of ~1584 and MAE of ~1342, indicating its strong predictive power for estimating selling prices.
+    - Cluster analysis using K-Means and Hierarchical Clustering revealed clear segmentation of car prices based on features such as the year of the car and its condition.